baigudin/boos-core.rev3/README.md

-# EOOS RT Evolution One
+# BOOS Core R3

+**THIS REVISION IS DEPRECIATED AND NOT EVOLVING ANYMORE**

-EOOS RT Evolution One is an embedded object-oriented real-time operating system (RTOS), which has been written in C++ programming language and should be used into microprocessor-based systems.
+BOOS Core is an embedded object-oriented real-time operating system (RTOS), which has been written in C++ programming language and should be used into microprocessor-based systems.
 The operating system helps developers to create embedded high-safe applications.